CSUBioGroup/GraphVAE-DTA/README.md

 + create_data.py: This script generates data in PyTorch format.
 + utils.py: This particular module offers a range of helpful functions and classes that are utilized by other scripts present in the codebase.
 One such class is the TestbedDataset, used explicitly by create_data.py to create data in PyTorch format.
 + training.py: This module will train the GraphVAEDTA model.
-+ models.py: This module receives graph data as input for drugs while sequencing data for protein with corresponding actual labels (Affinity values).
++ models.py: Proposed Model.
-+ FetterGrads.py: This script FetterGrad.py is the implementation of our proposed algorithm Fetter Gradients.
++ FetterGrads.py: This script FetterGrad.py is the implementation of Fetter Gradients algorithm .
-+ test.py: The script test.py is utilized to assess the performance of our saved models.
++ test.py: The script test.py can be used the test the saved models on test set.

 ## ⚙️ Installation and Requirements
-You'll need to run the following commands in order to run the codes
+You  need to run the following commands in order to run the codes
 ```sh
 conda env create -f environment.yml
 ```